ptjuandi/workshop-infrastructure/README.md

 ```shell
 kubectl apply -f kubernetes/raw-deployment/004_fhir-deployment.yaml
 ```
-- Some additional steps must be applied for Istio gateway to route the traffic through.For creating a svc for the FHIR server and applying the virtual service:
+- Some additional steps must be applied for Istio gateway to route the traffic through.
+For creating a svc for the FHIR server and applying the virtual service:

 ```shell
 kubectl apply -f kubernetes/mesh-deployment/003_fhir-server-svc.yaml